suffolklibraries/lgc/content/collections/events/stowmarket-christmas-fayre.md

     content:
       -
         type: text
-        text: 'The At the John Peel Centre there will be a line-up of festive music including classical pianists, Stow Chorale and Ipswich Reggae Choir, alongside seasonal drinks and a record fair. '
+        text: 'Then at the John Peel Centre there will be a line-up of festive music including classical pianists, Stow Chorale and Ipswich Reggae Choir, alongside seasonal drinks and a record fair. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'If that wasn’t enough families can enjoy the free toy-building workshops in St Peter’s Church Hall, Christmas crafts at Stowmarket Library, charity fair at Red Gables and festivities at the Lions Club on Tavern Street. '
+        text: 'If that wasn’t enough, families can enjoy the free toy-building workshops in St Peter’s Church Hall, Christmas crafts at Stowmarket Library, charity fair at Red Gables and festivities at the Lions Club on Tavern Street. '
   -
     type: heading
     attrs: